raissalst/raissalst/README.md

 ### Hi there 👋

 <h2>About me</h2>
-  📝 I'm a Full Stack Developer who loves working with both the front and back ends of an application<br/>
+  💻 Full-Stack Developer with strong focus on Backend Engineering 💻<br/>
+  🎓 Former Structural Engineer, with a strong analytical background, who transitioned into Software Engineer<br/>
+  🚀 Working as a full stack developer and building scalable APIs and data-driven systems since 2022, while also contributing to frontend applications using modern frameworks<br />
   👩‍🎓 Originally graduated in civil (structural) engineering and decided to open a new career path in the software engineering field 💻<br/>
-  💻 Working as a full stack developer since 2022 with focus on backend 💻<br/>
   🎯 I’m always seeking to develop my programming skills, trying to improve on a daily basis through code practicing and new applications development<br/>
+  📦 Passionate about clean architecture, automation and system design<br/>
   💚 I've always loved technology, computers and pretty much everything that revolves around making life easier through automation of processes<br/>

 <h2>Frontend</h2>